HarryTate/php-basics/README.md

 # php-basics
 BasicsOfPHP
-Theses display basics of php for refferal and learing purposes
+The basics of php
+These are for learning and referral.